daeunyeo/Pediatric-brain-age/README.md

 features.

 **Interpreting identical performance**
 Both models produced numerically identical results across all folds.
-This is not a coincidence — it reflects the structure of the data.
+This reflects the structure of the data rather than coincidence.
 When two classes are linearly separable, linear SVM and logistic regression converge to similar decision boundaries.
-The implication is that the FC-based representation is sufficient for adult/child discrimination without requiring nonlinear or more complex classifiers.
+The FC-based representation is sufficient for adult/child discrimination without nonlinear or more complex classifiers.

 ---